+In 2013, Clearwater completed refits on its vessels of approximately \$9.3 million.
+Addition vessel conversion costs included \$2.7 million on a new clam vessel and \$5.0 million related to a scallop vessel.

 In 2012, Clearwater completed refits on its vessels of \$11.8 million.
-Capital expenditures for the year also included \$2.0 million in relation to new vessel based processing technologies.
+Capital expenditures for the year also included \$2.0 million related to new vessel based processing technologies.

-In 2011, Clearwater completed a substantial refit program, of \$11.4 million, on the scallop, clam, shrimp and lobster factory vessels.
-Capital expenditures for the year also included \$2.1 million in relation to new vessel based processing technologies and \$4.1 million on the purchase of the remaining 40% share in a scallop vessel.

-In addition, to the annual amounts capitalized above, Clearwater historically has spent and expensed on average, approximately \$13.5 million a year on the maintenance of its fleet and processing plants.
+In addition to the annual amounts capitalized above, Clearwater historically has spent and expensed on average about \$13.4 million a year over the past three years on the maintenance of its fleet and processing plants.
 This reflects Clearwater's commitment to ensuring that the assets are kept in top condition, enabling it to harvest and process its allowable catch efficiently and providing sufficient capacity.

-The most costly of Clearwater's vessels are the factory freezers, of which it has ten (eight used in operations).
+Clearwater's largest fleet investments are in its eight factory vessels.
 These vessels are used in the harvesting of Canadian scallops, Argentine scallops, shrimp and clams.

-Non-factory vessels typically do not cost as much to maintain and replace.
+Of the eight factory vessels: